No two people experience obsessive-compulsive disorder (OCD) the same. In fact, when it comes to diagnosis, OCD can be a broad definition.

 It’s important to remember that not everyone will experience the same symptoms.
 Listed above are simply the most common symptoms of OCD.

-If you suffer from any of the above, you most likely struggle with one of the following subtypes of OCD:³
+If you suffer from any of the above, you most likely struggle with one of the following subtypes of OCD: ³

+1.)
 Contamination Obsession (Cleaning Compulsion)

+2.)
 Harm Obsession (Checking Compulsion)

 People struggling with harm obsession (or checking compulsion) are prone to repeatedly check potentially dangerous situations to make sure the hazard is relieved.

+3.)
 Hoarding

-If you struggle with hoarding, you most likely have fear of losing all of these possessions.
+If you struggle with hoarding, you most likely have a fear of losing all of these possessions.
 You may place an emotional attachment to them and hold the belief that they’ll have importance at some point or another.

-The danger in this thinking is it can lead to other emotional problems, such as anxiety and depression.⁴
+The danger in this thinking is it can lead to other emotional problems, such as anxiety and depression. ⁴

-It’s important to note that some people who suffer from hoarding may not show any signs or symptoms of OCD.
+Some people who suffer from hoarding may not show any signs or symptoms of OCD.
 This is a disorder that can prevail independently.

+4.)
 Obsession Without Visual Compulsion

 Do you suffer from intrusive thoughts you haven’t told anyone about?
 Have you thought of yourself in situations you would never dare actually follow through with?